think-biq/libqrencode/README.md

 ## License

-Re-licensed under LGPL 3.0 from previous 2.1 as permitted by original author.
+Re-licensed under LGPL 3.0 from previous 2.1 as permitted by the original author.

 ## Changeset overview